 Self-destructive chains are especially useful for asynchronous execution.
 What do I mean by that?
 Suppose you have a website and you press a button to launch a job that runs for 2 hours.
 Clearly, nobody is going to sit in front of the browser window and wait.
 What you do instead is to tell pg_timetable to execute stuff as soon as possible and kill the job as soon as it is ended successfully.
 Asynchronous execution is the prime use case.

-Making use of cron-style configuration
+Making use of cron-style and interval configuration

 If you like pg_timetable, we are looking forward to receive you feedback, or maybe even feature requests, bug reports and contributions.
 We also want to point out that commercial support for pg_timetable is available internationally.